ashfilbrun/u3_react_portfolio_lab/README.md

 Take your time to plan out some wireframes and think of how you want to style your site

+### Steps

+- Create a new repo in your personal github account
+- Create a Component Hierarchy Diagram and a Wireframe design of how you'd like your Portfolio to look and operate
+- Create the basic skeleton of your React App and necessary Components
+- Populate your components with necessary data
+- Deploy and share with family and friends!

 ### Requirements